Contrasting Cheetah Net Supply Chain Service (NASDAQ:CTNT) & Acacia Diversified (OTCMKTS:ACCA)

 |0.00

-Cheetah Net Supply Chain Service presently has a consensus price target of $64.00, indicating a potential upside of 1,964.52%.
-Given Cheetah Net Supply Chain Service’s stronger consensus rating and higher probable upside, analysts plainly believe Cheetah Net Supply Chain Service is more favorable than Acacia Diversified.
+Cheetah Net Supply Chain Service currently has a consensus target price of $64.00, suggesting a potential upside of 2,033.33%.
+Given Cheetah Net Supply Chain Service’s stronger consensus rating and higher probable upside, research analysts plainly believe Cheetah Net Supply Chain Service is more favorable than Acacia Diversified.

 Profitability